Castle Hills Family Practice

 Family Medicine located in San Antonio, TX

 Back pain affects up to 80% of all Americans at some point in their lives.
 If your back causes issues in your daily life, it’s time to talk solutions at Castle Hills Family Practice.
-The experienced group of physicians, nurse practitioners, and physician assistants understands the damaging effects of back pain, and they’re ready to help in two offices in the San Antonio, Texas, area.
+The experienced group of physicians, nurse practitioners, and physician assistants understands the damaging effects of back pain, and they’re ready to help in four offices in the San Antonio, Texas, area.
 You don’t have to live with back pain — call the office nearest you or schedule your appointment online now.

 Back Pain Q&A

 When should I seek medical care for back pain?